-Lynn Valinetz spent her 36 year teaching career as a public Montessori teacher at IPS Rousseau McClellan School #91 and has now been retired for two years.
+Lynn Valinetz spent her 36 year teaching career as a public Montessori teacher at IPS Rousseau McClellan School #91 and has now been retired for four years.
 Lynn completed her undergraduate and graduate work at Indiana University, but she considers her Montessori Certification work at Xavier University as the highlight of her education.
 She now spends her time tutoring children through the Orton-Gillingham method and supporting teachers who are going through Montessori certification training.

 Kara Faris, Vice President